 The Company's international operations are subject to certain opportunities and risks, including from foreign currency fluctuations and governmental actions.
-During fiscal years 2022 and 2021, the Company conducted business in eleven and ten countries, respectively.
+During fiscal years 2023 and 2022, the Company conducted business in eleven countries.
 The Company closely monitors its operations in each country in which it does business and seeks to adopt appropriate strategies that are responsive to changing economic and political environments.
 The Company currently conducts business in the U.S. dollar and the Euro.
-Weaknesses in one currency in which the Company does business are often offset by strengths in the other currency.
 Revenues, costs, and expenses are translated at the applicable rate on the date of the transaction.
 Translation gains and losses, if any, are calculated on accounts receivable or accounts payable outstanding at the rate applicable at the end of the period.
 The Company includes gains and losses resulting from foreign currency transactions in income, while it excludes those resulting from translation of financial statements from income and includes them as a component of accumulated other comprehensive loss when applicable.
-Transaction gains and losses, which were included in the Company's consolidated statements of operations and comprehensive loss, amounted to a loss of approximately \$13 thousand for the fiscal year ended June 30, 2022 and a gain of approximately \$3 thousand for the fiscal year ended June 30, 2021.
+Transaction gains and losses, which were included in the Company's consolidated statements of operations and comprehensive loss, amounted to a loss of approximately \$3 thousand for the fiscal year ended June 30, 2023 and a loss of approximately \$13 thousand for the fiscal year ended June 30, 2022.